-The bar chart below indicates the performance of the Trust units for the period from January 1, 2015 to March 31, 2015 (not annualized), and for the years shown.
+The bar chart below indicates the performance of the Trust units for the three month period ended March 31, 2016 and the years shown.
 The chart shows, in percentage terms, how much an investment made on the first day of each period would have grown or decreased by the last day of each period.